AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 ## Exclusion of user groups

 At times you would want to exclude a small set of users from a large user group.
 This is required to enroll this specific set of users into training via Learning Plans or to setup the correct visibility of catalogs.
-In this release of Captivate Prime, you can exclude learners or User Groups when you create a custom user group.
+In this release of Learning Manager, you can exclude learners or User Groups when you create a custom user group.
 In the Add User Group dialog, the Exclude Learners section enables you to achieve so.

 ![](assets/exclude-user-groups.png)